cuckoosandbox/cuckoo/docs/book/src/usage/dist.rst

 -----------------

-The samples directory denotes the directory where the submitted samples will be stored *temporarily*, until they're passed on to a Cuckoo node and processed.
+The samples directory denotes the directory where the submitted samples will be stored temporarily, until they're passed on to a Cuckoo node and processed.

 Reports Directory
 -----------------